 Intensive care for premature or critically ill newborns.

-James and Connie Maynard Children’s Hospital at ECU Health Medical Center is a part of the Vermont Oxford Network, the Neonatal Network and the Perinatal Quality Collaborative of North Carolina, all networks focused on improving the quality of care provided to neonates.
+ECU Health Maynard Children’s Hospital is a part of the Vermont Oxford Network, the Neonatal Network and the Perinatal Quality Collaborative of North Carolina, all networks focused on improving the quality of care provided to neonates.

 With 50 beds, our Level IV NICU is staffed with a team of experts in caring for critically ill or premature newborns.
 Board-certified neonatologists and specialists, advanced practice practitioners, and specially trained nurses provide expertise, compassion and support to help achieve the best possible outcomes for your newborn, you and your family.

 Our Special Care Nursery may also be appropriate for your baby prior to going home.
 Additional services and resources for your baby’s inpatient care include access to one of two Ronald McDonald Houses for the comforts and conveniences of home.